ianLo93/Database-system-project/README.md

 We use Java and JSP to build the web application, we first created three table schemas in Postgres database to store the college data, then we use a java program to clean data and insert them into the tables.
 The program works pretty well, we got a good result of three tables.
 The ER diagram is provided as the figure below.

-Run PostgresDB.java to import college
+Run 'PostgresDB.java' to import college

 MongoDB is in BSON format, it needs a schema as the key and a value as the value.
 We import our schemas into the database first, then use a command provided by MongoDB to import all the values.
 The command line is as follows.